codeztech-atique/data-storage-bucket/README.md

 # data-storage-bucket
-This repository is all about to store the object inside the repo..
+This repository is all about to store the object inside the repository